beingbing/pathshala-problems/31HLDIntro/05Lecture5.md

 performance as the number of users increases.

 ### Steps to Determine Scalability:
-1. Define performance mertric.
+1. Define Load and its maximum value in worst situation
-2. Define acceptable performance per user.
+2. Define performance mertric in terms of acceptable performance per user.
-3. Set a passing percentage criterion (e.g., 90% of users get acceptable performance).
+3. Set a passing percentage criterion (e.g., 90% of users meet acceptable performance decided in 2).
-4. Test the system against criterion declared in 3 for x concurrent users.
+4. Test the system for metric set in 2 against max value of Load declared in 1.
-5. If the system meets the criterion set in 3 for user volume set in 4, it is scalable.
+5. If the system meets the criteria set in 3 for the metric set in 2, it is scalable.

 ### Performance Metrics:
 1. **Latency**: Time taken for a request to get a response.